brendandagys/Text-Editor/README.md

-# C Text Editor
+# Text Editor

-This is a simple text editor written in C. The program allows you to open a blank text editor or an existing file to edit.
+This is a simple text editor written in C, using the standard library.
+The program allows you to open a blank text editor or an existing file to edit.

 ## Features